TorchLean API

 x ↦ relu((W x + b) + x).

-This cannot be honestly represented as a plain chain without either duplicating the input path or hiding sharing in a special layer.
+This is not a plain chain: representing it that way would either duplicate the input path or hide sharing in a special layer.
 That is the pedagogical reason GraphSpec.DAG exists.

 Instances For